Songonge/Power-BI-Projects/Retail Analysis/Retail_Sales_Case_Study.md

   * Consumer segment led with $0.30M in sales (+114%), followed by Corporate and Home Office.

 * Year-Over-Year Analysis
-  * Comparing 2015 to 2014 showed a decrease in sales in some areas, leading to 28% lost.
+  * Comparing 2015 to 2014 showed a decrease in sales in some areas, leading to a 28% loss.
   * Comparing 2016 to 2015 showed an increase in all areas, giving an overall of 29.5%.
   * Comparing 2016 to 2015 showed an increase in all areas, giving an overall of 20.4%.

+The dashboard was designed to provide business stakeholders with a clear and actionable view of key performance indicators (KPIs), enabling them to monitor growth, identify trends, and make data-driven decisions.

 ## Recommendations
 Based on the analysis, the following strategies are recommended:
 * Expand Technology Product Line
-  * Focus on increasing availability and marketing of high-performing technology items.
+  * Focus on increasing the availability and marketing of high-performing technology items.

 * Target Underperforming Regions
   * Deploy regional campaigns to boost sales in low-revenue states.